|

 Can the low-power and high-frequency channels be recorded simultaneously?

-- The Acousonde's analog-to-digital (A/D) converter is not capable of true simultaneous sampling.
+- Not perfectly.
+The Acousonde's acoustic analog-to-digital (A/D) converter

 However, if both channels are connected to hydrophones (i.e. Option B003-HF has been installed) the